-Overall responsibility for management and review of the MIC Protected Disclosures Policy, as well as for the coordination of assessment and investigation of Protected Disclosures, lies with the Associate Vice President Administration who is identified in the policy as the Protected Disclosures Officer.
+Overall responsibility for management and review of the MIC Protected Disclosures Policy, as well as for the coordination of assessment and investigation of Protected Disclosures, lies with the Director of Information Governance and Compliance Management who is identified in the policy as the Protected Disclosures Officer.
 The specific functions of the Protected Disclosures Officer are to (a) receive Protected Disclosures from the Initial Recipient and (b) to convene and chair the Protected Disclosures Group (PDG) on receipt of a Protected Disclosure from the Initial Recipient.